fjfnaranjo/RogueDM/docs/pages/getting-started/building-roguedm.md

 * SDL2_image
 * SDL2_net
 * SDL2_ttf
+* lua5.3

-We use the [SDL 2](https://www.libsdl.org) library for the graphical interface.
+We use the [SDL 2](https://www.libsdl.org) library for the graphical interface and the Lua 5.3 library to allow scripting of the game ruleset.

-On Ubuntu you can install all with the next command:
+On Debian 10 you can install all with the next command:

-`sudo apt install build-essential cmake libsdl2-dev libsdl2-image-dev libsdl2-net-dev libsdl2-ttf-dev`
+`sudo apt install build-essential cmake libsdl2-dev libsdl2-image-dev libsdl2-net-dev libsdl2-ttf-dev liblua5.3-dev`

 ## Actual build